bronson/vim-trailing-whitespace/README.md

 exclude the current line.

-The level `soft` will use syntax based highlighting, so there shouldn't be a performance hit like with the 'hard' option.
+The level `soft` will use syntax based highlighting, so there shouldn't be a performance hit like with the `hard` option.
 The drawback is that this highlighting will have a lower priority and may be overwritten by higher priority highlighting.